Nabil-24-stack/Coterate-2nd/coterate-prd-update.md

 #### 3.3.3 Design Analysis and Generation Pipeline
 1. **Retrieval**: Fetch the Figma design data via API
+2. **Initial Conversion**: Use Claude 3.7 Sonnet to transform the Figma design into precise HTML/CSS code
-2. **Insights Integration**: Compile relevant user insights from linked folders
+3. **Insights Integration**: Compile relevant user insights from linked folders
-3. **Combined Analysis**: Send design and insights to Claude 3.7 Sonnet for holistic evaluation
+4. **Combined Analysis**: Send design and insights to Claude 3.7 Sonnet for holistic evaluation
-4. **Suggestions**: Generate actionable design modifications informed by both design principles and user feedback
+5. **Suggestions**: Generate actionable design modifications informed by both design principles and user feedback
-5. **Generation**: Create new design version that addresses both visual improvement needs and user pain points
+6. **Generation**: Create new HTML/CSS version that addresses both visual improvement needs and user pain points
-6. **Rendering**: Render the modified design on the canvas
+7. **Rendering**: Render the HTML/CSS implementation on the canvas
-7. **Documentation**: Provide clear explanation of changes made and how they relate to user insights
+8. **Documentation**: Provide clear explanation of changes made and how they relate to user insights

 #### 3.3.4 Figma API Integration
 - Implement secure Figma API access using user OAuth tokens